In many modern Pagan traditions, amulets must be consecrated before their use. We do this because of two main reasons:

 What objects can I use to make an amulet?

 You can make an amulet or talisman from any object that you can carry with you.
 It could be a ring, a stuffed animal, a coin, a prayer card, even a piece of paper.
 However, the more meaning the object has, the stronger its Power will be.
-I suggest that you create an amulet using something that has real value to you and that you can understand its meaning and symbolism.
+The best talisman or amulet is something that has real value to you and you can understand its personal meaning and symbolism.

 11 Common Amulets and their Meanings

 Also known as the Turkish Eye or Nazar, this eye is a traditional amulet of Assyrian origin which spread all around the world.
-It is usually worn around the neck and it offers protection against negative energies and envy (such as those caused by the Malocchio or “Evil Eye”) as well as attracting luck.
+It is usually worn around the neck and it offers protection against negative energies and envy (such as those caused by the Malocchio, Mal de Ojo, or “Evil Eye”) as well as attracting luck.
 Keep it close to you by wearing it as a necklace, bracelet, or keychain.
 To bring good luck to your home, hang it near the front door.

 The Hamsa or Hand of Fatima (after the daughter of the prophet Muhammad) is a very popular amulet in the Middle East.
 Hamsa means “five” in Arabic, symbolizing the five fingers of a hand.
 It is also worn to ward off the Evil Eye and other negative influences.
 It attracts happiness, luck, and fortune.
 The open hand is present in several Eastern doctrines and its meaning varies according to each religion.
 In Buddhism, for example, it bears the name of Abhayamudrā and serves as a talisman against fear.